UnHolds/STM32F1_MIDI_Serial_Bridge/README.md

 # STM32F1 MIDI Serial Bridge
 This code is a firmware for the STM32F1 that provides a MIDI-USB -> MIDI-Serial Converter and a MIDI-Serial -> MIDI-USB Converter.
 It can be used with the Arduino MIDI library.

 ## Status
-not working!
+working!

 ## Usage
-The pins for the serial communication are A9 (Serial1 TX) and A10 (Serial RX).
+The pins for the serial communication are A9 (Serial TX) and A10 (Serial RX).
 [USART1]

+connect those pins to your MIDI device, but if you connect it to a genuine midi device you must change the baudrate to 31250 (current 115200)

 ## Build